CODE OF CIVIL PROCEDURE IN MONTENEGRO

 The Code of Civil Procedure in Montenegro governs service of process in Montenegro.
 Montenegro is a party to the Hague Service Convention, which provides for the service of documents between signatory countries.
 This involves sending the documents to the designated central authority in the originating country, which will forward them to the central authority in Montenegro.

 The defendant has thirty days from the day the court receives an accurate and comprehensive complaint to respond to the allegations made against them.
 Within thirty days of receiving the complaint and any supporting documents, the defendant must file an answer in writing with the court.
-When serving the defendant with the complaint, the court must inform the defendant of the required contents of the response to the complaint and the consequences of failing to respond to the complaint within the set deadline.
+When serving the defendant with the complaint, the court must inform the defendant of the required contents of the response to the complaint and the consequences of failing to respond within the set deadline.

 REQUIREMENTS OF A CLAIM IN MONTENEGRO

-The complaint must include the plaintiff's precise claim with regard to the primary subject matter and any related claims, the specific facts upon which the claim is based, the specific evidence upon which the claim is based, and any additional information required for the pleading.
+The complaint must include the plaintiff’s precise claim about the primary subject matter and any related claims, the specific facts upon which the claim is based, the specific evidence upon which the claim is based, and any additional information required for the pleading.
 A receipt for the filing fee payment must be included with the complaint.
-If the plaintiff does not pay the prescribed fee within ten days after the court's warning, as required under the rules on court charges, and if the grounds for their exemption from the payment of charges do not exist, the complaint must be deemed withdrawn.
+If the plaintiff does not pay the prescribed fee within ten days after the court’s warning, as required under the rules on court charges, and if the grounds for their exemption from the payment of charges do not exist, the complaint must be deemed withdrawn.

 The plaintiff may file a statement of claims with the court in addition to the existing claim if the existence or non-existence of the right or legal relationship which became disputable during the litigation is relevant to the decision on the dispute and the court conducting the litigation has jurisdiction to decide on such a claim.

 A complaint that has been withdrawn is treated as if it had never been submitted and might be refiled at a later date.
 The clock in a lawsuit starts ticking when the defendant receives the complaint.
 The clock on the lawsuit will begin ticking as of the time the other party is notified of the claim made by the party during the process.
-The court of the first instance must automatically take into account whether or not another case involving the same parties and the same claim is already pending.
+The court of the first instance must automatically consider whether or not another case involving the same parties and the same claim is already pending.

 Suppose a criminal or commercial offense prosecutable ex officio has been committed.
-In that case, the identity of the offender, whether or not the offender is responsible, and especially if there is doubt that the witness or expert witness has given false testimony or if the document used as evidence is false, the court may order a stay of the procedure.
-A deadline extension request must be made before the deadline's expiration.
+In that case, the offender’s identity, whether or not the offender is responsible, and especially if there is doubt that the witness or expert witness has given false testimony or if the document used as evidence is false, the court may order a stay of the procedure.
+A deadline extension request must be made before the deadline’s expiration.
 There will be no more appeals on the decision to extend the deadline.
 When a deadline is expressed in terms of days, the first day after the event from which the deadline is to be calculated should be considered the commencement of the deadline rather than the day on which delivery or notice occurs.

 INTERNATIONAL process service IN MONTENEGRO